AdobeDocs/adobeio-auth/JWT/JWT.md

 # JWT (Service Account) Authentication

-To establish a secure service-to-service Adobe I/O API session, you must create a JSON Web Token (JWT) that encapsulates the identity of your integration and exchange it for an access token.
-Every request to an Adobe service must include the access token in the Authorization header, along with the API Key (Client ID) that was generated when you created the [Service Account Integration](../AuthenticationOverview/ServiceAccountIntegration.md) in the [Adobe I/O Console](https://console.adobe.io/).
+To establish a secure service-to-service Adobe I/O API session, you must create a JSON Web Token (JWT) that encapsulates the identity of your integration, and then exchange it for an access token.
+Every request to an Adobe service must include the access token in the `Authorization` header, along with the API Key (Client ID) that was generated when you created the [Service Account Integration](../AuthenticationOverview/ServiceAccountIntegration.md) in the [Adobe I/O Console](https://console.adobe.io/).

 ## Authentication Workflow